 The Modern Slavery and Human Trafficking Board is leading on a number of regional priorities including:

 - Increasing information sharing between organisations so we can better understand the problem and respond to it.

 - Making sure vulnerable people are kept safe and prevented from being exploited by ensuring they have access to the right services across the West Midlands.

 - Ensuring that training is available to everybody, no matter what their role, so that they are in a position to identify the signs of slavery and trafficking as early as possible and know what to do when they see it.

 - Developing a multi-agency response to prevention focusing on both offenders and victims

 - Identify and disrupt any opportunities for exploitation amongst organisations working directly or indirectly for the public sector.

 - Ensuring the appropriate use of the National Referral Mechanism

-- Learning from other areas of the country and sharing good practise.
+- Learning from other areas of the country and sharing good practice.